Spring in Tucson is something to behold.

 'Tis the season for bright colors, new life and glorious temperatures, so make some time to get outside — before the flowers wither and even the shade makes you sweat.

-Here are five places where you can find Insta-worthy blooms.
+Here are seven places where you can find Insta-worthy blooms.

 1. Catalina State Park